 - If you use an Explicit Wait even once and you follow Jim’s recommendation, it means that you can’t use an ImplicitWait any more.

 - Therefore, you shouldn’t ever use an Implicit Wait.
 I’ve never needed to use it in my test automation.

 - Tell WebDriver to poll the DOM for a certain amount of time.
 This is literally using the ImplicitWait property that Selenium WebDriver offers.

 - Waits for an element to exist in the DOM, that’s it.
 Cannot tell if an element is hidden for example.

 - This is the code that you write to wait for a certain condition to occur before proceeding.
 You can use the WebDriverWait class, Thread.Sleep, or write your own from scratch.

 - Recommended way to wait in your tests

-- Selenium will try an action repeatedly until the action can be accomplished or an exception is thrown
+- Selenium will try an action repeatedly (is element visible, is element present, is button clickable…) until the action can be accomplished or an exception is thrown